-- The Head of Department has overall responsibility for rooms and equipment allocated to that Department - The Head of Department submits a regular forecast of Departmental resource needs and manages the Department's expenditure and stock control in accordance with the agreed budget.

-• The Head of Department is responsible for a high quality of wall display, including work by pupils, in all rooms in the Department.
+- The Head of Department has overall responsibility for rooms and equipment allocated to that Department and this will include notifying the Bursary of any faults or concerns.
+Heads of Department in doubt about a specific concern should consult the Assistant Head (Academic). - The Head of Department submits a regular forecast of Departmental resource needs and manages the Department's expenditure and stock control in accordance with the agreed budget. - The Head of Department is responsible for a high quality of wall display, including work by pupils, in all rooms in the Department.